In case you are looking, here are some of our favorite easy low prep activities for children of different ages that are not worksheets or screen time.

 “Your body produces vitamin D naturally when it’s directly exposed to sunlight.
 Vitamin D has several important functions.
-Perhaps the most vital are regulating the absorption of calcium and phosphorus, and facilitating normal immune system function.
+Perhaps the most vital are regulating the absorption of calcium and phosphorus and facilitating normal immune system function.
 Getting a sufficient amount of vitamin D is important for normal growth and development of bones and teeth, as well as improved resistance against certain diseases”.
 Source

 Painting with water on rocks or on concrete.
 Simply pour water into plastic cups and supply with different size paintbrushes.
 It’s the most mess-free painting activity you can do;

 Painting with loose parts.
 Collect loose parts from nature you can roll easily.
-Place a sheet of paper on the bottom of a cardboard box, dip loose parts into the paint and invite your child to roll them from side to side.
+Place a sheet of paper on the bottom of a cardboard box, dip loose parts into the paint, and invite your child to roll them from side to side.

 Go to the library and get as many books as you can.
 Place them everywhere in baskets around the house.
-You may want to wipe covers of used books with a cloth and rubbing alcohol first for the peace of mind; If your local library is closed, you can try op shops, one in our area sells books for 50 cents. 📚
+You may want to wipe covers of used books with a cloth and rubbing alcohol first for peace of mind; If your local library is closed, you can try op shops, one in our area sells books for 50 cents. 📚

 While you are in the library, check if they have educational music CDs that get children moving.
-We love dancing and playing children musical instruments to Hilary Henshow’s CD; however, any kid’s music will do to play musical statues games and tap to the music beat; 🎶
+We love dancing and playing children’s musical instruments to Hilary Henshow’s CD; however, any kid’s music will do to play musical statues games and tap to the music beat; 🎶

-Play-dough, clay, kinetic sand or plasticine play with natural loose parts like rocks, leaves, sticks, seed pods you can bring with you from a nature walk.
+Play-dough, clay, kinetic sand, or plasticine play with natural loose parts like rocks, leaves, sticks, and seed pods you can bring with you from a nature walk.
 Older children will have lots of fun building 3-d shapes using toothpicks.
 Just make sure children wash their hands before and after they use playdough.

 Collect all your recyclables for children to do construction with.
 Supply them with sticky tape and scissors and they are pretty much good to go.